jmandel/fhircast-docs/docs/content-sharing-research.md

-# Background research for sharing content in a FHIRcast integration
+# Informative Description of the Proposal to Support the Exchange of Structured Information using FHIRcast

-This is non-normative content representing a proposal for sharing additional information in a FHIRcast integration.
-This proposal is backwards compatible with FHIRcast STU2, requiring no changes to either FHIRcast clients or FHIRcast Hubs which are FHIRcast STU2 compatible.
+This is informative content provides a description of the proposal for sharing additional information in a FHIRcast integration.
+This proposed operations are additions to FHIRcast STU2 and are backwards compatible with implementations of the FHIRcast STU2.
+The additions are necessary only for Hubs and clients which wish to support the exchange of structured information.

 ## Sharing of Structured Information in a FHIRcast Context